ben-jacobson/Remora-STM32F4xx-PIO/README.md

 Board will not start until ethernet connection is established.

 Credits to Scotta and Cakeslob and others that worked on Remora.
 Additional credit to Expatria Technologies and Terje IO.

+# Known issues
+- See status for info first, other specific bugs to be recorded here as we go.